SharkFourSix/jbeava/README.md

     - in: Object
     - out: Object

-- `enum` - This filter uses returns the enum constant of the given FQCN.
+- `enum` - This filter returns the enum constant of the given FQCN.
     - in: String
     - out: Enum
     - args: